Inspiring-White/neurolink-server/README.md

 ## Tech stack and code organization

 The project is conceived as a client-server project, mainly in Javascript.
-The server is REST and built on top of [ExpressJS](https://expressjs.com/).
+The server is REST and being built on top of [ExpressJS](https://expressjs.com/).